Sprint 2

-Sprint 2 is a two player overhead-view arcade racing video game released in 1976 by Kee Games, a wholly owned subsidiary of Atari, and distributed by Namco in Japan.
+Sprint 2 is a two player overhead-view arcade racing video game released in 1976 by Kee Games (a wholly owned subsidiary of Atari, Inc.), and distributed by Namco in Japan.
 While earlier driving games had computer-controlled cars that moved along a "canned predetermined" course, Sprint 2 "introduced the concept of a computer car that had the intelligence to drive itself around the track" in "a semi-intelligent" manner.